CityOfNewYork/nyco-patterns/src/objects/feed/feed.md

 ### RSS to JSON

-The **Feed Object** uses an API from [https://rss2json.com](https://rss2json.com) to convert desired RSS feed into a consumable JSON object.
+By default the **Feed Object** uses an API from [https://rss2json.com](https://rss2json.com) to convert desired RSS feed into a consumable JSON object.
 See the [RSS 2 JSON Online Converter](https://rss2json.com) documentation for details.
+It will also work with a self-hosted installation of [NYCO's RSS into JSON proxy](https://github.com/CityOfNewYork/nyco-rss-2-json).